Vjadhav-codes/React-Jobs-Application/README.md

 Ability to deliver production-ready features

-I take full ownership of my projects and continuously work to improve them.
+I take ownership of my projects and work continually to improve them.

 Features
 Completed